 This post is part of the Montana Innocence Project’s #barriers2innocence campaign.
 As an innocence organization, we work to combat systemic racism because we know that there are numerous barriers between Black, Indigenous, and People of Color (BIPOC) and justice that exist solely because of racism.
 This campaign aims to highlight some of those barriers.
 Today’s topics are cash bail and pre-trial detention.

 It is widely accepted that we have a two-tiered system of criminal justice in America: one is reserved for people with financial means and the other is for everyone else—the effects of which are mostly felt by poor people and BIPOC.
-One of the most obvious examples this is the cash bail system that detains people for lengthy periods of time before they are proven guilty.
+One of the most obvious examples of this is the cash bail system that detains people for lengthy periods of time before they are proven guilty.

 Cash Bail System: